bgronas/test666/content/post/2023-04-18/index.md

 # Maintenance schedules (offline objects)

-Well, since we’re turning workloads off and on again, pun intended, we need to make sure the operations tool we are using does not measure this as a ‘Object Down’.
+Well, since we are turning workloads off and on again, pun intended, we need to make sure the operations tool we are using does not measure this as a ‘Object Down’.
 We need to make Aria Operations *Shut-Down Aware*, by making sure it does not measure uptime or alerts us when we are outside the business hours when the workload is controlled shut down.

 Here are some facts about **Aria Operations Maintenance Schedule:**